GEDE-RDA-Europe/GEDE/README.md

 # GEDE
-This is the parent repository for all the GEDE related activities
+This is the parent repository for all the GEDE related activities.
+It contains the following chapters
+- work on PIDs
+- work on Repositories
+- work on Blockchain Technology
+- work on citations
+- work on digital objects
+- surveys being carried out